mratsim/weave/weave/channels/loop_promises_notifiers.md

 - otherwise this can be significantly more efficient than the baseline o(n log(n)) cumulated cost

-It is however very important to keep memory usage bounded at O(n) as any increased memory usage will be scaled by the number of dependant tasks, i.e. introducing an extra int32 field doubles the memory requirement.
+It is however very important to keep memory usage bounded at O(n) as any increased memory usage will be scaled by the number of dependent tasks, i.e. introducing an extra int32 field per node doubles the memory requirement.
-If 2 tasks are dependant on that promise it's 4x the memory usage ...
+If 2 tasks are dependent on that promise it's 4x the memory usage ...

 Even worse allocating/releasing memory from a random thread is probably the single biggest source of overhead in a multithreaded runtime (the main reason why LazyFlowvar allocated on the stack with `alloca` exist)